EBay to sell StubHub for $4B

 "We believe this transaction is a great outcome and maximizes long-term value for eBay shareholders," said eBay interim CEO Scott Schenkel in a statement.
 "Over the past several months, eBay's leadership team and Board of Directors have been engaged in a thorough review of our current strategies and portfolio, and we concluded that this was the best path forward for both eBay and StubHub."

-Activist investor Elliott Management in January recommended eBay part with StubHub and classified ads businesses, saying shares could double if the company were to focus on its online marketplace.
+Baker said the deal "creates a win-win for fans - more choice and better pricing.”

-Elliott Management did not immediately respond to FOX Business' request for comment.
+Activist investor Elliott Management in January recommended eBay part with its StubHub and classified ads businesses, saying shares could double if the company were to focus on its online marketplace.

 CLICK HERE TO READ MORE ON FOX BUSINESS